Personal Statement – Main Sections & Examples

 Consider the following when using this approach:

-• Draw attention to relevant academic milestones, teachers that made an impact, or other relevant highlights that may have happened during your studies.
+• Draw attention to relevant academic milestones, teachers that made an impact, or other relevant highlights during your studies.

 Option 4: Professional ambitions and concrete goals